pablogarin/backtracking_sudoku/README.md

 This is a showcase project.

-To play sudoku just load the app.
+To play sudoku run the file `main.py`.

 Click on any free cell to fill it with the number you think should go.